GenomeDK/genomedk-docs/newsletters/2022-winter/index.rst

 Tips and tricks
 ===============

+**Short version:** Always do ``conda install`` to install packages, no matter what language the package is for.
+Not doing so can cause hard-to-debug issues and broken Conda environments.

-When adding new R packages to Rstudio in a conda Rstudio/R environment you should always check if the package is available through conda before trying to install it via the R console.
+**Long version:** When adding new R packages to Rstudio, you should always install it via Conda.

-This ensures that the package and dependencies are compatible with the R version that comes with yourd Rstudio/R installation.

 For example, to install the Tidyverse package, do this:

 .. code-block:: console